drchrispinnock/gcp-node-example/article.md

 apt-get upgrade -y
 ```

-Then we fetch and download packages for Octez.
+Then it fetches and downloads packages for Octez.
 The script is setup to download them from https://pkgbeta.tzinit.org/.

 ```
 # Get and install packages